 Location: 8230 Old York Road, Elkins Park, PA 19027

-While all individuals are encouraged to make a prompt report to law enforcement and to Arcadia, the University recognizes that an individual who has experienced sexual harassment, sexual assault, intimate partner violence, or stalking may choose to seek only confidential support and resources.
+While all individuals are encouraged to consider making a report to Arcadia and/or law enforcement, the University recognizes that an individual who has experienced sexual harassment, sexual assault, intimate partner violence, or stalking may choose to seek only confidential support and resources.
 Confidential resources will not share information with the University nor will speaking with a confidential resource trigger action by the University unless there is an immediate threat to self or others, or if a minor is involved.
 Those resources include the following:

 Abington Memorial Hospital